akshaykant/MostActiveCookies/README.md

 ● Cookies in the log file are sorted by timestamp (most recent occurrence is the first line of the file).

+#Running Instructions
+- Make sure Go 1.16 is running on your machine
+- From terminal, run build command inside the project home directory -  **go build csv2record.go**
+- run the following command with file(-f) and date(-d) flag to get the intended output - **./csv2record -f "sample.csv" -d "2018-12-09"**

+#Project Structrure
+This project is written using Go.
+The project has 3 packages, each one has a Single Responsibility and is created following some of the SOLID Design guidelines.

+`main` package - It contains the csv2reocrd.go and encapsulates all the functionality in one place.
+It is the entry point to the project.

+`search` package - It has the search responsibility to implement Binary Search to return the first and last index for the searched date.

+`max` package - It has the responsibility to create the map of the cookie and count.
+It uses Stack to store the most active cookies.